domspad/yehos/README.md

 ## Building

 Linux users can simply run `make`.
-When developing applications, it's necessary to first Make the application and then include it in the ISO.
-To do this, run `make` first inside the application directory and then again from the project root.

 It is suggested that Macs first build a [cross-compiler](https://en.wikipedia.org/wiki/Cross_compiler).
 This will allow them to generate 32-bit ELF binary files.